davidpdrsn/CardistryIO/README.md

 That would create you a notification that someone commented on a video.
 The video might not be one of yours, but should still work.

 Note that for all the notifications to work there has to be at least two users in the database.
 You can just create a second one through the browser.
-Some notifications also require a move and a video to be present.
+Some notifications also require a move, a video, or a comment to be present.

 You can call the following methods on `TestNotifications`: